Gab12123/DevOps/README.md

 ![Heroku global result](images/heroku.png)

-Our app is available on heroku and you can acces it via this **[link](https://devops-korkmaz-saadi.herokuapp.com)**
+Our app is available on heroku and you can access it via this **[link](https://devops-korkmaz-saadi.herokuapp.com)**

-> **Note :** Only the display of homepage will work because we don't have the subscription to user their datbase services
+> **Note :** Only the display of homepage will work because we don't have the subscription to user their database services

 ### 3. Configure and provision a virtual environment and run your application using the IaC approach